manhquan2808/inventory_management/README.md

 ## Project Description

 The "Warehouse Management System" is a web application designed to manage and track warehouses, shelves, and types of goods within the warehouse system.
-The system supports multiple warehouses, each of which can contain multiple shelves, and each shelf is dedicated to a specific type of goods.
+The system supports multiple warehouses, each containing multiple shelves, with each shelf dedicated to a specific type of goods.
 The application also supports clear user role management.

 ## Key Features

 1. **Warehouse Management:**
-   - The system supports managing multiple warehouses.
+   - Manage multiple warehouses.
    - Each warehouse can contain multiple shelves.

 2. **Shelf Management:**
-   - Each warehouse can contain multiple shelves.
+   - Manage multiple shelves within each warehouse.
    - Each shelf is dedicated to a specific type of goods.
-   - Provides the ability to add, update, and delete shelves within each warehouse.
+   - Ability to add, update, and delete shelves within each warehouse.

 3. **Goods Management:**
    - Define and manage different types of goods.
    - Link each type of goods to a specific shelf.

 4. **User Roles and Permissions:**
-   - The system provides clear role-based access control and functionality for users.
+   - Role-based access control to manage user permissions and functionalities.
    - User roles include:
      - **Admin:** Full access to manage the system, including warehouses, shelves, goods, and user roles.
      - **Warehouse Staff:** Can view and update warehouse and shelf information, and manage goods on shelves.
      - **User:** Can view information about warehouses and shelves but cannot make changes.

-## User Roles
+## Technologies Used

-- **Admin:**
+- **Backend:** PHP
+  - Server-side scripting language for building the application's logic.
-  - Manage warehouses and shelves.
+  - Handles database interactions, user authentication, and authorization.

+- **Frontend:** jQuery
+  - JavaScript library for DOM manipulation, event handling, and AJAX requests.
+  - Provides dynamic and interactive features for the user interface.

+- **Database:** MySQL
-  - Add, update, and delete goods.
+  - Relational database management system to store data related to warehouses, shelves, and goods.
-  - Manage users and their permissions.

-- **Warehouse Staff:**
-  - View and update warehouse and shelf information.
-  - Manage goods within shelves.

-- **User:**
-  - View information about warehouses and shelves.

-## Future Enhancements and Features

-- **Reporting and Analytics:**
-  - Create reports and analyze the status of warehouses and goods.

-- **Notifications and Alerts:**
-  - Add notification and alert functionalities for users regarding warehouse conditions.

-- **Integration with Other Systems:**
-  - Integrate with ERP systems or other management systems.

-## Requirements

-- Description of the key features and system requirements.